EminPetlaca/portfolio/README.md

 📁 Personal Portfolio – Emin
-Welcome to my personal portfolio website built with React.js, Material UI, and Framer Motion (optional).
+Welcome to my personal portfolio website built with React.js, Material UI, and Framer Motion.
 This site showcases who I am, what I do, and the projects I’ve worked on.

 📸 Preview